rule

 Text 24

-He at the time being nothing of that all, as a seer couldn't discern anything visible.
-Free to act to His wishes He, with His inner potency manifested but with His expansions and His material potency not manifested, felt as if He didn't exist.
+Being nothing of that all He, the seer, could not discern anything objective at the time.
+As the single controller present, He with His inner potency manifested but with His expansions and His material potency not manifested, felt as if He did not exist.

 At that time He was with all of these not seen as the undisputed proprietor in the cosmic creation and was thought to be nonexistent with His plenary portions unmanifested to the power of His manifest internal potency.
 (Vedabase)